• Skip to primary navigation

 A baking pan filled with homemade yeast rolls.

 You guessed it the rolls will need to rise one more time before baking.
-Place the baking dish or dishes filled with the rolls in a warm place and cover with a towel.
+Place the baking dish or dishes filled with the rolls in a warm place and cover them with a towel.
+Let the homemade yeast rolls rise for a final time for 30 minutes more.
+As the dough rise it will move together that's why it's important not to crowd them all in a baking dish.

 They also freeze well, I have some of these baked goodies in my freezer now.
-I wrapped individual rolls up in foil then place them into a ziplock freezer bag.
+I wrapped individual rolls up in foil and then place them into a ziplock freezer bag.

 We can take one out the night before and place it into the fridge then heat it up in the microwave the next morning.